DevMizeKR/332project/Weekly Report/Week4.md

 ## Goal of the next week (Individual)
 ### DevMizeKR
+ * Setting Basic Scala Project & gRPC (Failed on this week)
+ * Master - (Network) - Worker Flow Design

 ### 2nter21
  * start to write detailed code of sampling and partitioning

 ### ldm0902
  * Write Pseudo code of worker